Vivsquared/QTM-347-Final-Project/README.md

 **Authors: Jennifer Jiang, Vivienne Yu**

 ## 1. Abstract
 Breast cancer ranks as the second most prevalent cancer among women in the United States.
 The current diagnostic process is often protracted, spanning several weeks.
 In an effort to expedite this critical diagnostic phase, the study have explored the application of machine learning models.
 It utilizes a comprehensive dataset comprising attributes of breast masses, derived from breast tumors, which may or may not be cancerous.
 Through rigorous examination of various subset selection models, the most impactful predictors are identified for the 'diagnosis' outcome.
 These key variables are associated with concavity, compactness, radius, texture, area, and smoothness.
 Subsequently, the study assessed a range of machine learning models to determine the one yielding the highest accuracy.
-The findings reveal that the random forest model excels in predicting diagnoses, thereby offering a promising approach for enhancing the efficiency and accuracy of breast cancer diagnosis.
+The findings reveal that the logit model with the features chosen through forward and backward selections and the random forest model excel in predicting diagnoses, thereby offering promising approaches for enhancing the efficiency and accuracy of breast cancer diagnosis.

 ## 2. Introduction
 ### 2.1 Problems and Motivations